lfzawacki/remotest/README.md

 stdout and stderr are regular strings and exitstatus is a number, therefore you can use it to parse the results of your command and return an array of the tests.
 Don't hesitate to look at the source code for the C and Python drivers.

+### Configuration

+The config file is a simple yaml file that must be provided when remotest is started.
+If not present it'll load `config.yml`.